neunhoef/oskar/README.md

     parallelism <PARALLELSIM>

-if support, set numer of concurrent builds to `PARALLELISM`
+if supported, set numer of concurrent builds to `PARALLELISM`

 ## Testing